odanoburu/FreeLing-User-Manual/installation.md

 Thus, the question is not *why this program doesn't offer functionality X?*, *why it doesn't output information Y?*, or *why it doesn't present results in format Z?*, but *How should I use FreeLing library to write a program that does exactly what I need?*.

 In the directory `src/main/simple_examples` in the tarball, you can find simpler sample programs that illustrate how to call the library, and that can be used as a starting point to develop your own application.

-## Porting to other platforms {#porting-to-other-platforms}

-FreeLing library is entirely written in C++, so it is possible to compile it on non-unix platforms with a reasonable effort.

-FreeLing can be successfully built for MacOS, as described above.

-It can also be built for MS-Windows using project files included in the tarball.
-You'll find the solution/project files and a README in the `msvc` folder inside FreeLing tarball.
-Binary packages for Windows can be found in [GitHub FreeLing Releases page](https://github.com/TALP-UPC/FreeLing/releases).

-You can visit the [Forum](http://nlp.lsi.upc.edu/freeling/forum) in FreeLing webpage for further help and details.

-## APIs for languages other than C++ {#apis-other-languages}

-To call FreeLing library from a language different than C++ you will need to build the appropriate API.

-FreeLing source includes APIs for Java, Python, perl, ruby, and PHP.
-A [Dockerfile](https://www.docker.com/) can also be found in the same subdirectory.

-APIs are generated using [SWIG](http://www.swig.org).
-The completeness of the API varies from one language to another depending on the coverage of SWIG for STL structures in that language.
-Java and python APIs are almost fully-functional.
-Perl is a little behind, and ruby and PHP are experimental.

-To build your API, first you need to install SWIG.
-Then, check the subdirectory `APIs` in FreeLing source.
-If you installed FreeLing from a binary package, make sure you get the source package corresponding to the same version you installed.

-Each API has a `README` file, a `Makefile`, and a sample program to test it.
-Follow the README instructions to build the API.

-MacOS users may need to slightly adapt the Makefile.
-Windows users will need to replicate the Makefile steps by hand.